trskop/lock-file/README.md

 * `-fpedantic` (disabled by default)

-  Pass additional warning flags including `-Werror` to GHC during compilation.
+  Pass additional warning flags to GHC.